-A meeting with a potential donor is a critical event.
+A meeting with a potential donor is a powerful event.
 This connection could result in a partnership that changes hundreds of lives, so your major gift officers need to be as prepared as possible to make their case for why the donor should support the organization.

-At Dunham+Company, we suggest equipping your officers with four resources to help organize their thoughts, communicate why the donor’s support is important, and report back to the supporter about the impact their investment made.
+Over the past two years, most of these meetings have probably happened over the phone or Zoom since travel and in-person meetings have been limited.
+Regardless of meeting happening in person or online, we suggest equipping your officers with four resources to help organize their thoughts, communicate why the donor’s support is important, and report back to the supporter about the impact their investment made.

 A Case for Support Brochure